ChenjiahuiLi/Python-for-Everybody/README.md

-Programming-for-Everybody-Python-
+Python-for-Everybody
 =================================

-Notes and Assignments for Coursera Programming for Everybody(Python)
+My notes and assignment solutions for Python for Everybody Specialization, including:

+* Programming for Everybody(getting start with Python)
+* Using Python to Access Web Data
+* Using Database with Pyhon